Last update

 Overall, our findings suggest that relying solely on vitamin B12 for carpal tunnel syndrome is not sufficient.
 Instead, a combination approach, particularly involving steroid injections and splinting, seems to be a more effective conservative treatment option for this condition.

-We explored the effects of a combination treatment involving uridine monophosphate, folic acid, and vitamin B12 on patients suffering from carpal tunnel syndrome, the most prevalent form of peripheral entrapment neuropathy.
-In our open-label study, 48 patients were given a daily capsule containing these three components over a two-month period.
+We conducted an observational study focusing on how a combination of uridine monophosphate, folic acid, and vitamin B12 can help those with carpal tunnel syndrome, the most prevalent form of peripheral entrapment neuropathy.

 References

-5. Zhang CY, Wang YX.
+7. Zhang CY, Wang YX.
 [Observation on therapeutic effects of acupuncture combined with TDP irradiation and chinese herbal steaming and washing therapy for treatment of carpal tunnel syndrome in early stage].
 Zhongguo Zhen Jiu.
 2009;29:708.
+PubMed

-7. Sato Y, Honda Y, Iwamoto J, Kanoko T, Satoh K. Amelioration by mecobalamin of subclinical carpal tunnel syndrome involving unaffected limbs in stroke patients.
+8. Sato Y, Honda Y, Iwamoto J, Kanoko T, Satoh K. Amelioration by mecobalamin of subclinical carpal tunnel syndrome involving unaffected limbs in stroke patients.
 J Neurol Sci.
 2005;231:13.
+PubMed

-8. Wu SF, Chan RC, Hsu TC.
+10. Wu SF, Chan RC, Hsu TC.
 [Electrodiagnostic evaluation of conservative treatment in carpal tunnel syndrome].
 Zhonghua Yi Xue Za Zhi (Taipei).
 1991;48:125.
+PubMed

 image